On this page you can find out more about each of the different volunteering and voluntary work opportunities available to you.

 Different forms of volunteering

-University roles: Within the University, there are always plenty of opportunities to volunteer – whether through a specific faculty, Student Union societies, social enterprise projects or one-off events.
+University roles: within the University, there are always plenty of opportunities to volunteer – whether through a specific college, Student Union societies, social enterprise projects or one-off events.

 Please email [email protected] for support with developing and implementing your volunteering and/or social enterprise project.